FACT CHECK: Can The Senate Enlist The FBI To Reopen A Kavanaugh Investigation?

 The short answer: No.

-The long answer: Sen. Susan Collins, R-Maine, said on Wednesday that she thinks the committee must look into the allegations by Christine Blasey Ford, who says Kavanaugh and another man sexually assaulted her three decades ago when she and the others were in high school.
+The long answer: Sen. Susan Collins, R-Maine, said on Wednesday that she thinks the committee must look into the allegations by Christine Blasey Ford, who says Kavanaugh sexually assaulted her three decades ago.

 Specifically, Collins told a Maine radio station that she believes in the Senate's responsibility to vet nominees for high offices like the Supreme Court position for which Kavanaugh has been nominated.
 If it needs more support, it should have it, she said.